uzobola/microblog_VPC_deployment/README.md

 Question: What is the difference between running scripts with the source command and running the scripts either by changing the permissions or by using the 'bash' interpreter?

-IMPORTANT: Save these scripts in your GitHub Respository in a "scripts" folder"
+IMPORTANT: Save these scripts in your GitHub Respository in a "scripts" folder.

 11. Create a Jenkinsfile that will build the application, run a pytest (you can re-use the test from WL3 or challenge yourself to create a new one), run the OWASP dependency checker, and then deploy the application by SSH'ing into the "Web_Server" to run "setup.sh" (which would then run "start_app.sh").